 Cozumel is Definitely for Foodies

-Having a local show me the ropes in her town certainly helped me see the best places to eat in Cozumel.
-It is a foodie city with an emphasis on local, fresh seafood and impeccable service.
-I can’t wait for you to try these yummy eateries!
+A local guide in Cozumel really helped me discover the best places to eat.
+The city is a foodie’s delight, with an emphasis on fresh seafood and impeccable service.
+You’ll love these amazing eateries!

 Check out our other Mexico posts:

 Thanks to Inez for hosting the four of us to a very special day at Buccano’s.

 Looking for Where to Stay on your Cozumel Visit?

 Villa Coronado offers a superb location with 4 bedrooms, 4 1/2 baths, rooftop palapa, and a private pool overlooking the Caribbean Sea.
 Easily book your stay on VRBO.